bcherny/auditable/README.md

 ### Future direction

-If the [operator overloading proposal](https://esdiscuss.org/topic/operator-overloading-proposal) is adopted, we can apply pass-by-value semantics to our immutable types for far more efficient functional data structures:
+If the [operator overloading proposal](https://esdiscuss.org/topic/operator-overloading-proposal) is adopted, we can apply pass-by-value semantics to our auditable types for far more efficient functional data structures:

 ```ts
 const a = Set(1, 2, 3)